igorkulman/coding-journal/content/post/2019-11-20-faster-way-to-download-and-install-xcode/index.md

 {{< /highlight >}}

 This script downloads the given Xcode by URL from the Apple Developer Portal, but uses up to 16 separate connections to do so.
 You will see a significant download speed improvement.

+Make sure you use the "More" site at [https://developer.apple.com/download/more/](https://developer.apple.com/download/) even for downloading the latest version of Xcode.

+{{< post-image "more.png" >}}

+When copying the `ADCDownloadAuth` cookie make sure you copy the correct value, Safari adds all kinds stuff around it when you just use "copy value".

 ### Faster install with `xip` and deleting previous Xcode first